magento/merchdocs/src/cms/content-menu.md

 [Widgets]({% link cms/widgets.md %}) display dynamic data and add blocks, links, and interactive elements most anywhere in your store.

+## Media

+[Enhanced Media Gallery]({% link cms/enhanced-media-gallery.md %}) helps Merchants to organize and manage their media files on the server.

 ## Design

 Learn to manage the visual presentation of your store, apply themes, and schedule [design]({% link design/design-menu.md %}) changes.